 Both the red-eared slider and painted turtles are aquatic turtles.
 So, they spend a lot of their life underwater.
 It has been observed that these species can live for 20 minutes continuously underwater without breathing.

-Sea turtles spend even a more considerable amount of time underwater.
-Studies have found that the leatherback sea turtles can live in the water for surprising 7 to 10 hours duration.
+Sea turtles spend an even more considerable amount of time underwater.
+Studies have found that leatherback sea turtles can live in the water for a surprising 7 to 10 hours duration.
 Both Olive Ridley and Kemp’s Ridley can stay underneath water for 7-10 hours.